 Many stories relate how Rebbetzin Kanievsky’s prayers and blessings led to beneficial results for many people and that this was recognized by the gedolei hador (great ones of the generation): her father and father-in-law.
 It is told that the Steipler, who was himself known as a miracle worker, blessed her because of his great admiration for her “that her blessings will have an effect in heaven.”
-Onc,e when she felt ill and people came to ask for the Steipler’s blessing for her recovery, he wondered about the request, saying, “she needs my blessing?
+Once, when she felt ill and people came to ask for the Steipler’s blessing for her recovery, he wondered about the request, saying, “She needs my blessing?
 Her blessings have a greater effect in heaven!
 She does what I cannot.”
 Moreover, he would send people to her to receive a blessing.
 Her husband, Rabbi Hayim Kanievsky, would also ask her to bless him on various occasions: before going to study in the synagogue on Shavuot night, he asked her to bless him not to fall asleep.
 Before baking matzah on Passover eve, he asked her to bless him that he would succeed in baking matzah in accordance with the most stringent standards, and once when a question of Jewish law arose regarding the kosher status of the matzah he baked, he blamed it on his not having sought her blessing.
 Various stories indicate that Rabbi Kanievsky attributed great importance to the rebbetzin’s blessings and prayers and even believed her blessings and prayers were more effective than his.
 According to one account, when asked why this was so, he answered that it was because she performs acts of lovingkindness and prays with all her heart and with deep focus; furthermore, since women are not obligated in Torah study, her investing her energy on prayers and mystical intentions does not involve the sin of avoidance of Torah study.
-(In this way, it was the inferior status of women that became a source of her power!)
+(In this way, an element of her feminine inferiority became a source of her power!)

-The rebbetzin’s supernatural powers were expressed primarily through her blessings, yet she also practiced several segulot (mystical rituals or items associated with bringing about some predefined result, singular: segula) which she shared with her primarily women believers.
+The rebbetzin’s supernatural powers were expressed primarily through her blessings, yet she also practiced several segulot which she shared with her primarily women believers.
 These included: sitting on the Steipler’s chair; drinking from siyum wine, that is, the wine Rabbi Kanievsky drank from at the celebration the completion of a tractate of the Talmud (siyum); eating citron jam made from the citrons Torah scholars had used on Sukkot and recited a blessing over (especially as a segula for an easy birth); public separation of hallah (the sacred portion of bread dough); ceremonial public recitations of amen; and more.
 Some of these segulot are not previously known in the Jewish magical tradition and can be considered her innovations.
 As such they are worthy of a separate discussion, yet it is important to note already here that the ability to “legislate” these sorts of segulot, as well as customs built upon them, points to her both male and female adherents’ fervent belief in her powers.